graphile/crystal/README.md

 ## Documentation: [graphile.org/postgraphile](https://graphile.org/postgraphile)

 **GraphQL** is a new way of communicating with your server.
-It incorporates strong data types and built in introspection and documentation capabilities, leading to an ecosystem of powerful tooling.
-Typically, GraphQL is used as a replacement for (or companion to) RESTful API services since it solves the problems of over- and under-fetching data, leading to lower latency user experiences.
+It eliminates the problems of over- and under-fetching, incorporates strong data types, has built-in introspection, documentation and deprecation capabilities, and is implemented in many programming languages.
+This all leads to gloriously low-latency user experiences, better developer experiences, and much increased productivity.
+Because of all this, GraphQL is typically used as a replacement for (or companion to) RESTful API services.

 **PostgreSQL** is the self-proclaimed “world’s most advanced open source database,” with each new release bring more amazing features and performance gains.
-Thinking of your database as a plain CRUD store is now an archaic viewpoint - modern PostgreSQL can do so much for you!
-From authorization with Row-Level Security (RLS, introduced in PG9.5), through Foreign Data Wrappers (FDW), to real time notifications with `LISTEN`/`NOTIFY`, PostgreSQL can handle it all with ease.
+Thinking of your database as a plain CRUD store is now an archaic viewpoint as modern PostgreSQL can do so much for you &mdash; from authorization with Row-Level Security (RLS, introduced in PG9.5), through Foreign Data Wrappers (FDW), to real time notifications with `LISTEN`/`NOTIFY`.

-**PostGraphile** pairs these two incredible technologies together, helping you not only build applications more rapidly, but to build lightning-fast applications, accessing the power of PostgreSQL through a well designed, extensible, customisable and incredibly performant GraphQL server.
-PostGraphile automatically detects tables, columns, indexes, relationships, views, types, functions, comments, and more - providing a GraphQL server that is highly intelligent about your data, and automatically updates itself when your database changes.
+**PostGraphile** pairs these two incredible technologies together, helping you not only build applications more rapidly, but to build lightning-fast applications.
+PostGraphile allows you to access the power of PostgreSQL through a well designed, extensible, customisable and incredibly performant GraphQL server.
+It automatically detects tables, columns, indexes, relationships, views, types, functions, comments, and more - providing a GraphQL server that is highly intelligent about your data, and that automatically updates itself without restarting when you change your database schema.

 With PostGraphile, a well designed database schema should serve the basis for a well thought out API.
-Once you need to expand beyond this, we have a powerful plugin system including many [community contributed plugins](https://www.graphile.org/postgraphile/community-plugins/)!
 PostgreSQL already has amazing authorization and relationship infrastructure, _why duplicate that logic_ in a custom API?
 A PostGraphile API is likely to provide a more performant and standards compliant GraphQL API then any created in-house, and can be built in a fraction of the time.
 Focus on your product and let PostGraphile worry about the API layer.
+Once you need to expand beyond this, we have a powerful plugin system including many [community contributed plugins](https://www.graphile.org/postgraphile/community-plugins/).
 For a critical evaluation of PostGraphile to determine if it fits in your tech stack, read [evaluating PostGraphile for your project](https://www.graphile.org/postgraphile/evaluating/).

 ## PostGraphile is _donationware_